wp-plugins/events-category/readme.txt

 = Creating a new event =

-Creating a new event is just creating a new post and assigning it to the "Events" category.
+Creating a new event is just creating a new post and assigning it to the "Events" category (or a subcategory under it).
 You may rename this category to something else after initially activiating the plugin.
 Once you select the "Events" category for the post, additional controls will appear asking for the necessary information to create an event, including the start date-time and end-date time, and the location.